 While in Penticton, a must visit destination is The Peach Ice Cream Shop (on the beach in an actual gigantic peach) for a crazy shake.
-If you time it right, spend some time wandering through the Penticton Downtown Community Market to check out hundreds of local vendors selling local produce, jewellery, food, and basically anything else you can imagine.
+If you time it right, spend some time wandering through the Penticton Farmers Market to check out hundreds of local vendors selling local produce, jewellery, food, and basically anything else you can imagine.

 If you are looking for a break from the sun, consider exploring the largest remaining sternwheeler in British Columbia – the S.S.
 Sicamous – located on the beach in Penticton.
 The museum and heritage site gives traveller a unique opportunity to step back in time to the early 1900s when the ship, initially rated for up to 500 passengers, carried cargo and people between fourteen stops on Okanagan Lake.
 The S.S.
 Sicamous was the height of luxury in 1914 and today the carefully restored vessel is open daily (during the summer) for visitors to explore.